glFusion/banner/README.md

 E.g. If you have a category named "story" then you should have a template variable named `{banner_story}` in all your templates.
 Otherwise the plugin will increment the impression count for ads that are never actually displayed.

 **Note for glFusion 1.7.0 and higher: There is a flexible template-to-category mapping option for each category to control ad placement.
-This is the recommended method and this option should be set to "No".**
+That is the recommended method and this option should be set to "No".**

 #### Submissions from Site Members?
 Select "Yes" to allow site members to submit their own banners.
 Banners from non-admin users go into the submission queue for moderation.